 After we finished we headed to the door and stopped to visit with the Canadian and his parents.
 I asked him about the wells and he said they get them professionally drilled, but he had some contacts who should know about mud pump sources and he said he would e-mail them.
 If he comes through I will e-mail them to Byron.
 One company he mentioned was McGregor in Managua, but he also said he would forward the name of an individual who works for one of the companies that drill wells for them.
 Out on the street the tour group was forming up to walk in the direction of the central park.
 I asked where we where going next and we all laughed and then Juanita and I headed south toward the other park in town, Parque Dario.
 It was a longish, pleasant walk along quiet streets, but eventually we figured we had gone far enough south and the street was starting to get steep so we headed downhill and west and hit the park on its south edge.

 Across from the park we checked out a coffee shop that was the very first place we had a cup of coffee in Matagalpa, the first time we came here as a couple.
 It was hyped in the Lonely Planet for its coffee and having sacks of coffee beans propping open the door.
 There was more ambience in the write-up than in the reality.
-It was a large, open, sterile environment with plastic furniture and plastic laminate counters, indifferent service and coffee and high prices.
+It was a large, open, sterile, flourescent lit environment with plastic furniture, plastic laminate counters, indifferent service, even more indefferent coffee and high prices.
 It was no surprise to find it currently boarded up with broken windows.

 I spied a health food store and checked on Psyllium Hulls which they had for about five times the price of Canada.
 I’ll just have to ration my dwindling supply.
 In the store they also had a step-on scale.
 If it is accurate I have lost about ten pounds since we have been in Nicaragua.
 Hmm.